samrock5000/nakamoto-cash/README.md

 nakamoto
 ========

+This is a fork of nakamoto to sync with the bitcoin cash network. with added support for bip37;

 Nakamoto is a privacy-preserving Bitcoin light-client implementation in Rust, with a focus on low resource utilization, modularity and security.